 Specify the password to log on to POP3.
 Click Change and enter the password in the dialog box.
+Default value: None

 Authentication Method

 Select the authentication method to log on to POP3.
 It must follow the settings of POP3 being used: